joedefen/subshop/README.md

     * the video is misnamed or corrupt.
     * the video has little dialog.

-If still more clues are needed, especially if the point count is low, re-run the sync in verbose mode: `subshop -v sync {target}`.
+If still more clues are needed, especially if the point count is low, re-run the sync in verbose mode: `subshop sync -v {target}`.
 This shows the correlations between the installed and reference subtitles.

 * If the correlated phrases have "non-trite" agreement, you have the properly matched video and subtitles, and otherwise not and you may need to replace the video file
 * Notice the deltas; if there are huge "rifts" where the delta jumps by 10s or 100s of seconds, the video or subtitles may be flawed and need replacment.

 ## D. When Internal Subtitles Fit Poorly
-If the video has poorly fit internal subs (which does happens), run `subshop -fi dos {target}` and choose 'EMBEDDED' from the list; the internal subtitles will be extracted and synced (now as external subtitles).
+If the video has poorly fit internal subs (which does happens), run `subshop dos -fi {target}` and choose 'EMBEDDED' from the list; the internal subtitles will be extracted and synced (now as external subtitles).

-Adjusted internal subtitles often are good enough; but if not, now you can use `subshop -i redos` to replace those.
+Adjusted internal subtitles often are good enough; but if not, now you can use `subshop redos -i` to replace those.

 ## E. When 'subshop' Falls Back to Less Desired Subtitles
 If subshop falls back to "undesired" subtitles when trying to replace them, then remove the existing subtitles with: `subshop zap {target}`.
-* With the current subtitles out of the way, run whatever command will install the desired subtitles; often that is `subshop -i redos`.
+* With the current subtitles out of the way, run whatever command will install the desired subtitles; often that is `subshop redos -i`.
 * Note that `subshop` will keep existing subtitles (which it calls the "fallback") if the new subs do not score sufficiently better than the existing.

 ## F. Manually Adjusting Subtitles